sst/guide/_chapters/what-does-this-guide-cover.md

 #### Part II

-Aimed at folks who are looking to use the Serverless Stack for their day-to-day projcts.
+Aimed at folks who are looking to use the Serverless Stack for their day-to-day projects.
 We automate all the steps from the first part.
 Here is what is covered in order.

 For the backend: